v-viksur/architecture-center/docs/microservices/interservice-communication.md

 > [!NOTE]
 > Service mesh is an example of the [Ambassador pattern](../patterns/ambassador.md) &mdash; a helper service that sends network requests on behalf of the application.

-Right now, the two main service mesh options for Kubernetes are Istio and linkerd.
+Right now, the two main options for a service mesh in Kubernetes are Istio and linkerd.
 Both are evolving rapidly, but some common features of both include:

 - Load balancing at the session level, based on observed latencies or number of outstanding requests.
 This can improve performance over the layer-4 load balancing that is provided by Kubernetes.